 “Don’t repay evil for evil.
 Don’t retaliate with insults when people insult you.
 Instead, pay them back with a blessing.
 That is what God has called you to do, and he will grant you his blessing.”
 1 Peter 3:9 (NLT)

 As Christians, we have a new purpose and a new way of life.
-Instead of “getting even” as our old self wants, we respond with a blessing, a prayer, or a positive response.
+Instead of “getting even” as our old self wants, the only way to respond is with a blessing, a prayer, or a positive response.

 Jesus Models How To Love Your Enemy